 Looking to gain experience in museums, girls and women’s studies, or digital media?

 Join the Girl Museum team!

-Two (2) Blogging Interns to assist our Editor-in-Chief and Associate Editor with researching and writing blogs.
-Our blog is shifting focus to encourage opinion and thought pieces (such as ‘Politicking Girls’), reviews of girl-related media (TV, movies, books, exhibitions), commentary on politics/news related to girls, developing reflections for our Incredible Girls of 2019 series, signal-boosting girl powered projects or organizations, and reflections on life as a girl in the world today.
+Blogging Interns or Guest Contributors to write opinion and thought pieces, reviews of girl-related media, commentary on politics/news related to girls, signal-boosting girl powered projects or organizations, spotlights on girl-related museum collections and historic sites, and reflections on life as a girl in the world today.
 We welcome writers who prefer both single pieces and long-term columns.
-Bloggers may also write news pieces to be featured in our e-newspaper, Girl News International.
 High school and college age girls are encouraged to apply!
-Please submit at least two examples of your short-form writing (blogs, articles, thought pieces, etc.) with your application.

 We accept internship and volunteer applications year-round.
 All work is done online.

 You are welcome to apply for the position that suits your needs and schedule.
 Internships require a minimum 5 hours per week commitment for at least 3 months.
 When you work each week is determined by you.
 Volunteers have no minimum requirements.

 You can select a top two choices for area of specialization, which will help determine your initial assignments.
 Many of our interns complete a variety of projects during their time with us.
 You can choose to work in one or more fields in our museum, including:

 We also offer internships to those seeking to learn and create podcasts for our podcast series, GirlSpeak, or who are interested in developing other multimedia-based programs in the virtual and physical realms.